wekan/wekan/README.md

 We are very welcoming to new developers and teams to submit new pull requests to devel branch to make this Wekan App Development Platform possible faster.
+Please see [Developer Documentation][dev_docs] to get started.
+We also welcome sponsors for features.
 By working directly with Wekan you get the benefit of active maintenance and new features added by growing Wekan developer community.
-Please see [Developer Documentation][dev_docs] to get started.

 [Roadmap is self-hosted on Wekan][roadmap_wefork]